optikfluffel/octopress-responsive-video-embed/README.markdown

 # Octopress responsive video embed

 Helps you embed Youtube and Vimeo videos responsively to your Octopress since 2012.
-Also supports embeds from TrailerAddict and Ooyala (video player used by The Verge and Polygon).
+Also supports embeds from TrailerAddict, Ooyala (video player used by The Verge and Polygon) and Dailymotion.

 ## How to use it?